-14. DISPOSITION OF THE RECORD
+DISPOSITION OF THE RECORD

-Following the president's decision, the record of the proceedings will be placed in a locked file in the Human Resources Department offices, to be held for a period of three (3) years.
+Following the president's decision, the paper and electronic records of the proceedings will be held in a secure location by the University Human Resources Department for a period of three (3) years.
 The Grievance Hearing Board assembled for the case will be dismissed and this action will terminate the grievance hearing process.